Recovery Centers of America at King of Prussia

 The Operations Revenue Cycle Analyst will work closely with both Corporate teams and RCA site Leadership/Management to ensure all RCA programs are following all protocols and policies impacting revenue cycle and ultimately to ensure the patient treatment experience is aligned with the RCA Mission at all RCA programs.
 This position will assist with training or auditing needs based on operational policies and procedures and/or quality assurance plan of corrections.

 - Thoroughly understand processes, policies, and procedures related to overall facility operations for all RCA programs and levels of care.

-- Maintain updated documentation of operational workflows for Utilization Review, Financial Counselors, Admissions, and Finance/Billing.
+- Maintain updated documentation of operational workflows for Utilization Review, Census Management, Financial Counselors, Admissions, and Finance/Billing.